deepjavalibrary/djl/model-zoo/README.md

 ## Introduction

-The Deep Java Library (DJL) model zoo contains framework agnostic models.
-All of the models have built-in Translator, and can be used for inference out of the box.
+The Deep Java Library (DJL) model zoo contains framework-agnostic models.
+All of the models have a built-in Translator and can be used for inference out of the box.

 ## Installation
-You can pull it from the central Maven repositories:
+You can pull the model zoo from the central Maven repository by including the following dependency in your `pom.xml` file:

 ```xml
 <dependency>